FAQs

 Admission supplementary materials are uploaded into Slate, the admissions and enrollment management platform.
 The Slate Instructional Guide helps students access Slate.
 If you are having difficulty with Slate, please get in touch with the Office of Graduate Enrollment at graduate@tcnj.edu.

 All graduate admission materials are submitted, stored, and communicated through Slate, a platform for admissions and enrollment management.
-The Office of Graduate Enrollment oversees Slate and the graduate application process.
+The Office of Graduate Enrollment and Management oversees Slate and the graduate application process.
 Students interested in managing their admission materials and tracking what they have submitted can do so through Slate.
-If you are having difficulty with Slate, please get in touch with the Office of Graduate Enrollment at graduate@tcnj.edu.
+If you are having difficulty with Slate, please get in touch with the Office of Graduate Enrollment Management at graduate@tcnj.edu.

 No, graduate applications for Off-Site and Online Programs are accepted and reviewed on a rolling basis.
-Applications will be reviewed, and their admittance will be decided once a completed graduate application is received by the Office of Graduate Enrollment and reviewed by an academic advisor.
+Applications will be reviewed, and their admittance will be decided once a completed graduate application is received by the Office of Graduate Enrollment and Management and reviewed by an academic advisor.

 Off-Site and Online Programs – osgp@tcnj.edu (Elementary/Secondary Education)

-Melissa Meagher -meagherm@tcnj.edu (Educational Leadership – domestic)
+Danita Ishibashi ishibasd@tcnj.edu (Educational Leadership – domestic)

 Elizabeth Sims-Pottle, Ed.D. – pottlee@tcnj.edu (Educational Leadership – global)